Adding New Files, Folders, and Images

-In the Create File or Folder dialog you can select whether you want to add a file, folder, or import an image from the camera or photo library.
+In the File or Folder dialog you can select whether you want to add a File or a Folder, or whether to Import files from the Files app, or images from the photo library.

-You can also choose a Character Encoding, Line Endings and a Template.
+Optionally choose a template to use when creating a new file.
 There are built-in templates for HTML and XML files, but you can also add your own.

 Character encodings and line endings you choose here are remembered for the next time you want to create a file, so you typically only need to set that once.
 UTF-8 and Unix line endings are a good choice for most.